JohnTerragnoli/ECE383_Lab03/README.md

 - video.vhdl
 - v_synch.vhd

 After doing this, I altered the .mpd, .mhs, .ucf, user_logic.vhd, .pao, and oscope_3.vhd of the oscope peripheral.
 It did not bother me that I did not change the instantiations just yet for the buttons' sake.
 I just really needed something to show up on the screen when a peripheral was used.

-In order, the .mpd file was changed by adding in the correct ports to the end of the port section.
+**.mpd** The .mpd file was changed by adding in the correct ports to the end of the port section.
 The code added can be seen below:

 ```
 ### I added this#######################################